-In our checklist we go over a few of the big areas that you should be keeping consistent when it comes to your brand.
-From there, you'll see a few examples of different materials that might fall into each category.
-We hope this at least gets your wheels turning when thinking about how you represent your practice as a brand, and how you can work to improve your brand image before the end of the year!
+We hope the checklist below at least gets your wheels turning when thinking about how you represent your practice, and how you can work to improve your brand image before the end of the year.

 The Ultimate Eyecare Practice Branding Checklist